Anomalous propagation: Super refraction

 It is very common to have temperature inversions forming near the ground, for instance air cooling at night while remaining warm aloft.
 This happens equally aloft when a warm and dry airmass overrides a cooler one, like in the subsidence aloft cause by a high pressure intensifying.
 The index of refraction of air increases in both cases and the EM wave bends toward the ground instead of continuing upward.

 On surface-base inversion, the beam will eventually hit the ground and a part of it can be reflected back toward the emitter.
 In upper air inversion, the bending will be limited to the layer involved but the bending will extend the path of the beam, possibly beyond the usual transmission horizon.

 Atmospheric duct

 When the inversion is very strong and shallow, the EM wave is trapped within the inversion layer.
 The beam will bounce many times inside the layer as within a waveguide.
 In surface-based ducting, the beam will hit the ground many times, causing return echoes at regular distances toward the emitter.
 In elevated ducts, the transmission can be extended to very large distances.

-Under refraction
+Sub refraction

 On the other hand, if the air is unstable and cools faster than the standard atmosphere with height, the wave is higher than expected and can miss the intended receiver.